cdevshub/afero-devdocs/docs/OTAMgr.md

 When you are ready to upload a firmware image, start from the OTA Manager main window.

-**&check; Note:** Remember that before uploading an image, you must have already used the Profile Editor to create and publish a device Profile that has a firmware Image Type selected.
+<mark>**&check; Note:** Remember that before uploading an image, you must have already used the Profile Editor to create and publish a device Profile that has a firmware Image Type selected.
 You do this on the Attributes Definition window > MCU Configuration pane > Firmware OTA Updates section.
-Read [Configure the MCU](../AttrDef#ConfigMCU) for more details.
+Read [Configure the MCU](../AttrDef#ConfigMCU) for more details.</mark>

 **1.** From the upper-right of the window, select +UPLOAD NEW IMAGE.
 The three-step upload wizard appears.